Learn how to lock and unlock eConsent forms for participants to review using unlock codes.

 - After you review the form with the participant or signatory, go to the signature section of the form.

 - Select the Create Unlock Code link under the signature block.
 The Create Unlock Code dialog box is displayed.

 - If you want to change when the code will expire, select an option from the Code Will Expire In list.
 The default is 15 minutes.
 The code can be used for any signed ICF based on the blank ICF version, so ensure that you keep this in mind when setting the expiration timeframe and sharing the code.

 - Select Create Code.
 The unlock code and the amount of time until it expires are displayed in the dialog box.
 If you close the dialog box, the code is displayed under the signature block.

 - If the code expires and you want to create a new one, complete one of the following steps:

 - If you still have the dialog box open, select Create New Code.
 A new code is displayed with the same expiration option as the previous one.

 - If you’ve closed the dialog box or preview, repeat the steps above.

-See Requiring an Unlock Code to Sign in the Veeva eConsent editor help for more information about how to require an eConsent form to use an unlock code.
+See the Requiring an Unlock Code to Sign section in Clinical Operations Help for more information about how to require an eConsent form to use an unlock code.